wyderkat/playwm/README.md

 So here is PlayWM, window manager which has many modern eye candies (like transparency in taskbar) and rich functionality (like auto placement for my Download window) but having clever configuration.

 That configuration is perfect for people loving play with computers.
-Imagine that to change every aspect of PlayWm one need to change small and well documented text files, all in one place, with configuration auto-reloading.
+Imagine that to change every aspect of PlayWM one need to change small and well documented text files, all in one place, with configuration auto-reloading.

 Check it out!

-#### Information for Non-developers
+### Information for Non-developers
 Welcome everybody to PlayWM!

 PlayWM is a window manager which was intended to play with its configuration.
 This way every curious user, not only advanced linux geeks, can change how looks and behave his desktop and windows on it.
 Also if you don't have time to read all documentation, PlayWM is fast startup.